publicarray/publicarray.github.io-old/projects.md

 {% include image.html path="workintegratedlearing.png" alt="Work Integrated Learning" width="1280" height="1280" %}

-Work Integrated Learing (WIL) is a program designed to integrate final year, undergraduate and postgraduate UNI students into the workplace.
+Work Integrated Learning (WIL) is a program designed to integrate final year, undergraduate and postgraduate UNI students into the workplace.
 This is a website for the course.
 It aims to facilitate the process of matching students and industry partners with the added ability to share files and schedule events or meetings.

 I was the backend programmer and system administrator during the development of the site.